Notable People

 HSN was the clearest demonstration of her method

 The VF board biography and the Columbia profile both emphasize Grossman's HSN years for a reason.
 At HSNi she oversaw a multi-billion-dollar direct-to-consumer portfolio and helped reposition the company as something more integrated than a shopping channel.
-The VF page describes her as instrumental in the turnaround and spinoff of IAC Retail into HSNi.
+The VF page describes her as central to the turnaround and spinoff of IAC Retail into HSNi.
 Columbia's version is even blunter: she made HSN a leader in boundaryless retail by integrating entertainment, content, commerce, and community.

 That phrase can sound like corporate boilerplate until you see what it meant.